sethbehar/WordleSolver/README.md

 # Wordle Solver Script

-This Python script is designed to automate and optimize guesses for the Wordle game by processing feedback and refining future guesses based on past attempts.
+This fun Python script is designed to automate and optimize guesses for the Wordle game by processing feedback and refining future guesses based on past attempts.

 ## Features